tmpg/secws/lab000/lab000_accessing.md

     $ cd /<path-to-keys-folder>/

-Use the actual IP address for each server, to open 2 terminals:
+Use the actual IP address for each server to create each terminal session:

     $ ssh -i dbseckey oracle@ip.address

+The syntax to create an SSH tunnel to secdb enabling a VNC connection should be:

+  ssh -L 5902:localhost:5902 -i .ssh/dbseckey oracle@ip.address

 ## Step 2: Create a GUI connection to secdb's desktop